 For as long as I have been learning web development (over 4 years) I have been taking notes.
 Partly notes to help clarify my understanding of something and partly for future me.

 That’s why I have my digital garden, an online collection of my learning over the years.

 What is in my garden is not the full extent of the notes I have taken however, there’s partly formed musings and one-liners that will help me if I ever come across this one particular thing which took a while to fix/resolve in the past.

-Stuff like that doesn’t really warrent going into a post so I have Cheat Sheets where that will get added to and grouped with the relevent information.
+Stuff like that doesn’t really warrant going into a post so I have Cheat Sheets where that will get added to and grouped with the relevant information.

 It’s not been until recently that I have come to learn of the Zettelkasten method, which translates from German to note box.